MichaelJohnsonAgile/matchplay/TEAMS_MODE_PLAN.md

     }
   }))

-  // Sort by wins, then point diff standings.sort((a, b) => {
+  // Sort by point difference (primary), then wins (tiebreaker) standings.sort((a, b) => {
-    if (b.wins !== a.wins) return b.wins - a.wins
+    if (b.pointDiff !== a.pointDiff) return b.pointDiff - a.pointDiff
-    return b.pointDiff - a.pointDiff
+    return b.wins - a.wins
   })

   return standings